xiaowuc2/xiaowuc2.github./pages/posts/Have-you-heard-of-these-famous-unsolved-problems-in-mathematics.md

 ## 1. Collatz Conjecture

+> Mathematics may not be ready for such problems.
+  — Paul Erdos

 The Collatz conjecture is one of the most famous unsolved problems in mathematics.
 The conjecture asks whether repeating two simple arithmetic operations will eventually transform every positive integer into 1.

 <Image